-WARNING • Before you initialize the database, make sure that you have selected the correct database by clicking Show Connection Information in the CIMS Server Administrator main window.
+WARNING • Before you initialize the database, make sure that you have selected the correct CIMS data source for the database in the Select CIMS Data Source List at the bottom of CIMS Server Administrator main window.
 Initializing overwrites any existing data in a database.